 The dates for the next Fairbanks Teaching Artist Academy are TBA

 *Participants must attend entirety of the Teaching Artist Academy to receive completion certificate & become eligible for participation in the AIS program.

 What is the Teaching Artists Training Academy?

 * Professional development for area artists to qualify for Alaska State Teaching Artist status.
-This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge skills and techniques.
-A certificate will be awarded on completion of the 12 hours of coursework to equip you to work effectively in Fairbanks classrooms and beyond.
+This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge, skills and techniques.
+A certificate will be awarded on completion of the course to equip you to work effectively in Fairbanks classrooms and beyond.

-*Advice on how to negotiate contracts, market yourself and how to join the Alaska Teaching Roster of the Alaska State Council on the Arts.
+*Advice on how to negotiate contracts, market yourself and how to join the Alaska State Teaching Artist Roster (AK STAR) of the Alaska State Council on the Arts.

 *Dialogue and community building among local artists and educators about teaching in and through the arts.

 Topics to be discussed will include: Application process, importance of residencies, Alaska State standards, FNSBSD Arts, developmental levels, differentiated learning, classroom management strategies, collaboration for successful residencies, and the business of being a teaching artist.

 Would you like to register for the 2015 training sessions or receive information about future training dates?